modesttree/Projeny/README.md

 For example, it is common to build up a library of re-usable utility functions that you can use in multiple unity projects, such as a math library.
 For these cases, it would be important to avoid using game-specific code from within your math library, because then your math library is strongly coupled to your game and can't be used in other projects.
 If you compile using the Projeny generated solution file, this would not be a problem, since it would guarantee these dependencies remain intact, even though Unity itself would allow them.

+If you want to use the Projeny-generated visual studio solution as your primary editor, you can also set up Unity to use it by default.
+You can do this by doing the following:
+* Open Unity and go to `Edit -> Preferences -> External Tools`
+* Click the dropdown next to "External Script Editor"
+* Click Browse
+* Navigate to the install directory of Projeny and select `Bin/PrjOpenInVisualStudio.bat` (note that you may have to select `AllFiles` in the bottom right dropdown)
+* Next to `External Script Editor Args` type `"$(File)" "$(Line)"`

+Now, when you double click a C# script or an error message in the Unity console it should open the file in the projeny generated solution

 Note the following:
-- The list of packages that should have corresponding C# projects is also saved to the ProjenyProject.yaml.
+- The list of packages that should have corresponding C# projects is also saved to the `ProjenyProject.yaml`.
 If you click the edit button from Package Manager after following the steps above you can see this.
 - The C# project dependencies are generated based on the dependencies that are declared for the package in a `ProjenyPackage.yaml` file, as described in the <a href="#dependency-management">previous section</a>.
 - The solution file is generated and saved at UnityProjects/AllMovers-Windows.sln.
 Not to be confused with UnityProjects/AllMovers-Windows/AllMovers-Windows.sln which is usually the path to the solution generated by Unity
 - The solution file and all csproj files are fully generated, and therefore you should not change any settings on them, such as preprocessor defines, output paths, etc. Any change that you make here will be over-written next time you update the solution.
 Also, note that if you're using source control, the csproj files and solution file will be ignored since the entire unity Assets directory is ignored.